-Mining efforts in the second quarter of 2023 focused on the Mahler, New Fold, and Mud Pond zones.
-Mining activities were temporarily suspended in the N2D zone in response to lower than expected zinc prices.
-Waste development continued to advance on the Mahler ramp system which provided access to a high-grade ore horizon in the Lower Mahler mining zone.
+Mining efforts in the third quarter of 2023 focused on the Mahler, New Fold, and Mud Pond zones.
+Mining activities remained suspended in the N2D zone in response to lower than expected zinc prices.
+Waste development that was advanced in the second quarter on the Mahler ramp system provided access to a high-grade ore horizon in the Lower Mahler mining zone that supported strong grades resulting in better than expected metal production throughout the quarter.
 It is expected that ore from this zone will continue to support head grade at planned levels for the remainder of the year.
-The long hole stoping program for New Fold continued to produce ore in the second quarter but stope blasting is being paused to focus on a mining methods study and extraction sequence to maximize ore recovery.
+In addition, the pillar recovery program in Mud Pond delivered tons and grade, as planned, further supporting the strong production for the quarter.
+Mining is expected to continue in the same zones in the fourth quarter.